 - Maintenance of quality of life

-All patients with risk factors should be advised to contact their ophthalmologist promptly if new symptoms such as flashes, floaters, peripheral visual field loss, or decreased visual acuity develop.
+All patients with risk factors should be instructed to notify their ophthalmologist as soon as possible if they have a substantial change in symptoms, such as an increase in floaters, loss of visual field, or decrease in visual acuity develop.

 Studies demonstrate that the success rate increases with the recognition of risk factors and the practice of retina subspecialization.
 International studies report primary rhegmatogenous retinal surgery success rates ranging from 64 to 91%.

 American Academy of Ophthalmology Retina/Vitreous Panel.
 Preferred Practice Pattern® Guidelines.
 Posterior Vitreous Detachment, Retinal Breaks, and Lattice Degeneration.
-San Francisco, CA: American Academy of Ophthalmology; 2014, Available at: AAO Website
+San Francisco, CA: American Academy of Ophthalmology; 2019, Available at: www.aao.org/ppp

 Wickham, BC, Wong, D, Charteris, DG, Retinal detachment repair by vitrectomy: simplified formulae to estimate the risk of failure, Br J Ophthalmology 2011 Feb 16